PhantomOffKanagawa/MySQL-Node-Social-Media/README.md

 `ls ./sql` is a folder with all the SQL files
 - `minified` contains copies of some of the files in `./sql` but in a one line to allow running from file
-- `Queries.sql` contains the SQL Queries for many of the function calls **TODO UPDATE**
+- `Queries.sql` contains the SQL Queries for many of the function calls
 - `ResetTables.sql` contains the SQL to reset the tables
 - `SQLinserts.sql` contains synthetic data inserts
-- `Worksheet.sql` was a file used as scratch paper when developing SQL Queries

 `ls ./views` contains the ejs files used for client side rendering
 - `widgets` contains smaller ejs components used in other ejs files